Types of Head Boxes and Their Working Principles

 Selecting the Most Suitable Flow Box Based on Requirements

-Open Flow Box
+Open Head Box

 Working Principle